BankAmericard® Secured Credit Card

 After 12 months, your account can be reviewed and you may qualify to have your deposit returned to you, turning your card into an unsecured card.
 Not all secured cards have this option and it’s a huge benefit.
 Having to apply for a new card can adversely affect that credit standing you worked so hard to build up.

 But it’s not all rainbows and sunshine with this card.
 For starters, there’s a $39 annual fee, which can eat away at the amount of useable credit you’ll actually have.
-For example, if you get approved for the lowest limit of $300, you’ll only start out with $261 of useable credit.
+For example, if you get approved for the lowest limit of $300, you’ll only start out with $261 of credit you can use.

-There are also other secured cards on the market, like the Discover it Secured Card, that offer more favorable terms including no annual fee, cash-back rewards, and no foreign transaction fees.
+There are also other secured cards on the market, like the Discover it® Secured, that offer more favorable terms including no annual fee, cash-back rewards, and no foreign transaction fees.

 If you’re determined to bank with Bank of America, this card is an average choice—not the worst, but not the best.
 We think you can do better.